johnmeredith/Shared-Medications-Record/docs/index.md

 # Welcome
-Welcome to the NWIS Shared Medication Record Project
+Welcome to the Digital Health and Care Wales Shared Medication Record Project
 ## Overview
-The Shared Medicines and Adverse Reaction (SMA) clinical record focusses on bringing together multiple, disparate actors who produce and consume digital medication records into a “single source of truth”.
-This will also contain allergies, intolerances and other sensitivity records at a patient level.
+The Shared Medicines Record focusses on bringing together multiple, disparate systems and data silos who produce and consume digital medication records into a “single source of truth”.
+This will also contain allergies, intolerances, and other sensitivity records at a patient level.
+SMR will leverage current data sources such as Welsh GP Record and Welsh Clinical Portal to present a common API to support product and dose based prescribing use cases for DHCW, NHS Wales and 3rd Party systems to consume.